A lot or a little?

 What parents need to know

-Parents need to know that Ice Age: Scrat's Nutty Adventure is a cartoon action game for Xbox One, PlayStation 4, Switch, and PCs.
+Parents need to know that Ice Age: Scrat's Nutty Adventure is a cartoon action game for Xbox One, PlayStation 4, Nintendo Switch, and PCs.
 While players can take out their enemies by kicking them or throwing nuts at them, there's no blood or gore.
 There's also no inappropriate content.
-The game's the latest adventure for a character who's appeared in numerous animated movies, TV specials, other games, and the toy aisle of your local store.
+The game is the latest adventure for a character who's appeared in numerous animated movies, TV specials, other games, and the toy aisle of your local store.

 What's it about?

 In ICE AGE: SCRAT'S NUTTY ADVENTURE, our furry friend once again has to get his acorn back.
-Except this time it's been locked inside an ancient temple, one that will only open if Scrat finds four crystal nuts.
-Which, of course, he could sell and buy an orchard of oak trees and have all the acorns he could ever need, but then he wouldn't have the fun of running, jumping, kicking, climbing, and doing other things in this third-person action/adventure game, now would he?
+Except this time, it's been locked inside an ancient temple, one that will only open if Scrat finds four crystal nuts.
+Which, of course, he could sell and then buy an orchard of oak trees and have all the acorns he could ever need, but then he wouldn't have the fun of running, jumping, kicking, climbing, and doing other things in this third-person action/adventure game, now would he?

 Is it any good?